XCPika/fantastical-lands-wiki-react/README.md

-# Getting Started with Create React App
+# Fantastical Lands Wiki React

+This is a react framework implementation of the Fantastical Lands Wiki

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).